2014 Gaza War: International

-International reactions to the 2014 Israel–Gaza conflict came from many countries and international organizations around the world.
+International reactions to the conflict came from many countries and international organizations around the world.

 Canada was supportive of Israel and critical of Hamas.
 The BRICS countries called for restraint on both sides and a return to peace talks based on the Arab Peace Initiative.
 The European Union condemned the violations of the laws of war by both sides, while stressing the "unsustainable nature of the status quo", and calling for a settlement based on the two-state solution.
 The Non-Aligned Movement, the Arab League, and most Latin American countries were critical of Israel, with some countries in the latter group withdrawing their ambassadors from Israel in protest.
 South Africa called for restraint by both sides and an end to "collective punishment of Palestinians".